 St. Benedict’s began a formal counseling program in 1997 with the understanding that students can’t progress or excel in school if they are struggling emotionally or suffering trauma.
-The Steven M. Grossman Counseling Center combines positive peer influence with clinical services to address students’ social-emotional health.
+The Grossman Family Counseling Center combines positive peer influence with clinical services to address students’ social-emotional health.

 At St. Benedict’s in Newark, mental health is taken